BBC says it should have pulled Bob Vylan’s Glastonbury livestream over 'antisemitic' chants

 “The antisemitic sentiments expressed by Bob Vylan were utterly unacceptable and have no place on our airwaves,” it said.

-British Prime Minister Keir Starmer condemned the chants, saying there was no excuse for such “appalling hate speech.”

-“The BBC needs to explain how these scenes came to be broadcast,” Starmer said.
+Starmer said the BBC must explain “how these scenes came to be broadcast.”

 Ofcom, the broadcasting regulator, said it was “very concerned” about the BBC livestream and said the broadcaster “clearly has questions to answer.”